-- At a high level, a configuration is a pair $\langle S, \sigma \rangle$ where S is a program and $\sigma$ is a "proper" state. - 📀 A transition means "executing S one step in state $\sigma$ leads to state $\tau$ with R as the remainder of S to be executed."
+- At a high level, a configuration is a pair $\langle S, \sigma \rangle$ where S is a program and σ is a "proper" state. - 😚 A transition means "executing S one step in state σ leads to state τ with R as the remainder of S to be executed."

-$$\langle S, \sigma \rangle \to \langle R, \tau \rangle$$
+$\langle S, \sigma \rangle \rightarrow \langle R, \tau \rangle$

 - Let E denote the empty program.
-When the remainder R equals E, it means that S has terminated. - The transition relation → can be defined inductively (in the form of axioms and rules) over the structure of a program.
+When the remainder R equals E, it means that S has terminated. - In transition relation → can be defined inductively (in the form of axioms and rules) over the structure of a program.